nerovalerius/AttentiveCylinder3D/README.md

 ### install nuscenes devkit
 - [nuScenes-devkit](https://github.com/nutonomy/nuscenes-devkit) (optional for nuScenes)

-## II - Usage with docker
+## II - Installation docker

-docker run --rm -it --gpus '"device=0"' --cpuset-cpus="0-7" -m 22g -v /dataset/semanticKITTI/:/workspace/dataset/semanticKITTI container.salzburgresearch.at/mobility/projects/mdi-lab/attentivecylinder3d --optional --arguments --for --python --script
+### build docker
+I strongly recommend that you use docker.
+This docker mounts a workspace where this git repo should be cloned in.
+In comparison to the package versions described in this readme, the docker uses some newer versions.
+Adapt your workspace inside ```build_docker.sh ``` and then run ```sh build_docker.sh ```.

 ## Data Preparation